Blurred path between rows of notatray boxes

 • by establishing greater resilience and responsiveness across the cash supply chain

-Today at several key points in the cycle, manual and wasteful processes prevail – with significant consequences.
-“Hands-on cash” processes – for example, when notes are fed into counting machines or boxed up for transportation – represent challenges to cash security.
+Today, at several key points in the cycle, manual and wasteful processes prevail – with significant consequences.
+‘Hands-on cash’ processes – for example, when notes are fed into counting machines or boxed up for transportation – represent challenges to cash security.
 The packing and repacking of notes in different types of boxes, bags, cartons, and containers contributes to inefficiency and a lack of visibility throughout the cycle.
 And the wrapping of bundles of notes in single-use plastic may be convenient, but it is far from environmentally sound.

 Standardization as a game-changer

-That’s where the creation of a standardized box for transporting cash, supported by an increasingly digitalized ecosystem, has the potential to play a revolutionary role – just as a “simple box” did in the logistics sector.
+That’s where the creation of a standardized box for processing and transporting cash, supported by an increasingly digitalized ecosystem, has the potential to play a revolutionary role – just as a “simple box” did in the logistics sector.

 For cash cycle players, the NotaTray® Ecosystem can deliver a set of transformational benefits: